 RV Parking is available.

-Barn with electricity, storage, hayloft, 2500 gallon water storage, and animal stalls.
-Dirt floor but I plan to put in a concrete floor and convert a portion into an office.
+Barn with electrical fixtures, storage, hayloft, 2500 gallon water storage, connected to a second well, and animal stalls.
+Dirt floor but I plan to put in a concrete floor and convert a portion into an office, and processing area.

 We can discuss if tractor/ equipment is needed

-water rights status is unknown, zoning prevents additional permanent living structures.
+Water rights status is unknown, zoning prevents additional permanent living structures.
+I've been told by a couple of visitors that certifying organic may be challenging

 To contact a land holder, you must first fill out a land seeker profile and have it approved by our staff.
 Thank you.